 A patient with breast cancer attends a consultation at a breast clinic.
 A range of staff are routinely scheduled to participate in this clinic (for example, staff from oncology, radiation medicine, radiology, pathology, surgery and breast care nursing).
-The typical time for each non-admitted appointment is between one and one and a half hours, reflecting the involvement of multiple staff in evaluating care options and providing therapeutic advice.
+The typical time for each non-admitted appointment is between one and 1.5 hours, reflecting the involvement of multiple staff in evaluating care options and providing therapeutic advice.
 The facility has determined 20.32 Breast, is the most appropriate classification for the clinic.

-Outcome: this would be counted as one non-admitted patient service event and the multiple health care provider indicator would indicate that direct care was provided by multiple health care providers.
-This is because there were three or more health care providers from different specialties involved in delivering the one non-admitted patient service event.
+Outcome: this would be counted as one non-admitted patient service event and the multiple healthcare provider indicator would indicate that direct care was provided by multiple healthcare providers.
+This is because there were three or more healthcare providers from different specialties involved in delivering the one non-admitted patient service event.